inexxt/GTAP2019/Description.md

 ### Third stage

 #### Normalization
-We can define Coxeter presentation in Agda as follows
+We can define Coxeter presentation in Agda as follows (this will be useful later on):
 ```agda
 data _≃_ : List ℕ -> List ℕ -> Set where
   cancel : l ++ n ∷ n ∷ r ≃ l ++ r